 Practice Reading

-- Give the below reading to novice students, or project and read as a class.
+- First, give the below reading to novice students, or project and read as a class.
 Circle and discuss the target structures as they are used in the reading.
 Notice it does not give away the ending, but rather gives some suspense to watch to find out what happens.

-- You could also have screen shots that you show as well to help visually explain.
+- Then, you could also have screen shots that you show as well to help visually explain.

 English